Are you ready to have a blast with a very exciting STEM Challenge?

 Each group has several balloons and they must determine a way to attach them and still be able to blow them up.
 And, the balloon has to stay attached when it is released.

-The group above tried a double set thinking this would make it go faster and farther!
+The team in the photo tried a double set thinking this would make it go faster and farther!
 What do you think happened?

 Every year I have groups that add their own flair to this challenge.
 This year was exceptional.
-Below you can see the Pizza Car, a cone-shaped car, the open taco car, and a couple of box-shaped cars.
+Above you can see the Pizza Car!

 Balloon Cars are a quick challenge with only a few materials and one that kids will love!
 Perfect for a lively Friday afternoon!
 You will have a BLAST!